MicrosoftDocs/azure-docs/articles/logic-apps/create-managed-service-identity.md

 ---
-title: Access and authenticate without signing in - Azure Logic Apps | Microsoft Docs
+title: Authenticate with managed identities - Azure Logic Apps | Microsoft Docs
-description: Create a managed identity so your logic app can authenticate and access resources in other Azure Active Directory (Azure AD) tenants without your credentials
+description: To authenticate without signing in, create a managed identity (formerly managed service identity (MSI)) so your logic app can authenticate and access resources in other Azure Active Directory (Azure AD) tenants without your credentials
 author: kevinlam1
 ms.author: klam
 ms.reviewer: estfan, LADocs